 Growers using carriers are required to ensure the carrier’struck is clean before loading the grain as growers are accountable got the delivery of grain.

 Ensure any vehicle that is carrying grain meets the required cleanliness standards as per the Prior Load Matrix.
 Growers using carriers must ensure the carrier’s truck is clean before loading the grain as growers are accountable for the delivery of grain.

 The Prior Load Matrix outlines the correct procedures for cleaning your vehicle to the acceptable standards, in line with what has previously been carried in that vehicle.

-The matrix covers vehicles carting bulk grain (food), feed based products and dry bulk materials handled by Viterra.
+The matrix covers vehicles carting commodities and products handled by Viterra.

 Vehicles are required to be fit for purpose and presented clean upon arrival.
 Vehicles and tarpaulins that are not cleaned or free of contaminants will not be loaded.

 It is mandatory to declare the last load for grower receivals.
 All other movement-types require the last three loads to be declared.